Nitheesh-Parkala/Namaste-React/README.md

 package.json it will -> keep track of the version.(It will keep the approximate version)

 # parcel
+Parcel is a web application bundler, differentiated by its developer experience.
+It offers blazing fast performance utilizing multicore processing, and requires zero configuration.
+Parcel can take any type of file as an entry point, but an HTML or JavaScript file is a good place to start.

 -Dev Build

 -Local server